How Long Can a Medical Certificate Cover?

 2) Functional impact and job demands

 Certificate length depends heavily on what you actually do.
-“Unfit for work” is not about whether you feel unwell; it's about whether you can safely perform your duties.
+“Unfit for work” is not only about whether you feel unwell; it is about whether you can safely perform your duties.
 A person who works from home at a desk may be fit sooner than a person who operates machinery, drives for a living, performs heavy lifting, works in extreme heat, or does safety-critical tasks.

 This is why doctors ask about your duties.
-They are not being nosy; they are assessing safety and function.
-If you don't explain your job demands, the doctor may choose a shorter timeframe or a suitable duties approach because they can't accurately assess risk.
+They are assessing safety and function.
+If you do not explain your job demands, the doctor may choose a shorter timeframe or a suitable duties approach because they cannot accurately assess risk.

 3) Safety risks to you and to others